celedev/LuaSceneKitVehicle/readme.md

 3. Run the application on a device or in the simulator.

-4. In CodeFlow, select the application in the `Target` popup menu in the project window toolbar.
-The app stops on a breakpoint at the first line of the Lua program.

-5. Click on the `Continue` button in the toolbar (or use the CodeFlow debugger for stepping in the program)

-6. Enjoy the power of live coding with CodeFlow
+4. Enjoy the power of live coding with CodeFlow

 ## Troubleshooting

 - **Some libraries / header files in the sample app Xcode project are missing**

-  **⇒ Fix**: open the corresponding CodeFlow project, and CodeFlow will update the associated Xcode project, so that paths and libraries are correctly set.
+  **⇒ Fix**: simply open the corresponding CodeFlow project, and CodeFlow will update the associated Xcode project, so that paths and libraries are correctly set.

 ## License

 This application is provided under the MIT License (MIT)

-Copyright (c) 2014-2015 Celedev.
+Copyright (c) 2014-2016 Celedev.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal